grafana/alloy/docs/sources/reference/config-blocks/import.file.md

 That means that you can define a custom component in one file and use it in another custom component in another file in the same directory.

+The keyword `module_path` can be used in combination with the stdlib function [file.path_join][] to import a module relative to the current module's path.
+It works for modules that are imported via `import.file`, `import.git` and `import.string`.

 ## Usage

 ```alloy